jangocoo/semantic-ledger-protocol/README.md

 ### Concept Lineage

+Concept - TBD.
+As of current view - it could be embedding vector trajectory segment.

 Each concept becomes a node in the global graph with:
  - authorship
  - vector representation
  - upstream parent concepts
  - novelty metadata

- - downstream usage links

 This lineage enables automated royalty allocation and downstream contribution tracing.

 ### Semantic State

 The shared semantic state is a distributed graph containing:
  - concepts

- - semantic relationships
+ - lineage relationships

- - embeddings

  - novelty scores

- - lineage metadata

  - ownership records

 The structure expands over time as new concepts are proposed and validated.